ThobesForBros/Wired-for-Perfection/perfectionism.md

 _She pauses, a deep sigh emanates from her._

 **HADIDAH (through BEST FRIEND)**
 But I realized something.
 Something I didn’t expect.
-The reason humans excel... is because of your imperfections.
+The reason humans excel... is because of their imperfections.
 Your mistakes, your unpredictability, your choices.
 Your ability to make decisions, to learn from failure, to feel.
 That’s what makes you better than me.
 You’re not bound by perfection.
 You live in a world where there is no perfect answer.

 **HADIDAH (through BEST FRIEND)**
-You are the most excellent beings for an imperfect world like this one.
+You are the most excellent beings in an imperfect world like this one.

 _MC stares at her, his anger fading into confusion, then realization.
 He feels a sense of clarity, but his confusion remains._